Did Maryland accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Maryland
+Learn About the ACA Medicaid Expansion in Maryland

 What is the Obamacare Medicaid expansion and did Maryland implement it?
 In states that choose to accept the ACA Medicaid expansion, qualifications for enrollment into the health care insurance program can be contingent on earnings alone.
 Older requirements for Medicaid enrollment looked at other factors, such as age and health status, in addition to income levels.
 ACA eligibility would allow more low-income people to qualify for assistance when applying to the Medicaid program.

 Washington D.C. and 31 states including Maryland chose to institute the Affordable Care Act expansion of Medicaid.
 Maryland legislators weighed the benefits and disadvantages of the Maryland ACA expansion plan before making a decision.
 The expansion program has the possibility of helping many people but it does have some financial drawbacks.
 While the federal government provides resources to fund the program, the ACA Medicaid expansion cost to states can still be quite large.
 Some states will have to pay billions of dollars over the course of a decade to keep the program working.
 However, the MD Affordable Care Act expansion was signed into law as state lawmakers found that the positive aspects of the program are worth the cost.

 Find out more about Medicaid requirements in our free guide.

 What does choosing the Affordable Care Act Medicaid expansion mean for Maryland?